-We all heard the saying; don't feed your dog chicken bones!
-But really, feeding any cooked bone is dangerous because cooked bones may splinter and damage the stomach and intestines.
+We've all heard the saying, 'Don't feed your dog chicken bones!'
+But really, feeding any cooked bone to your dog is dangerous because cooked bones may splinter and damage the stomach and intestines.
 Raw bones do not normally splinter.
 Many pets enjoy chewing raw chicken or turkey necks and raw chicken wings that are free of salmonella and other bacteria.
 Raw beef knuckle bones are also delicious treats.
 Work with your holistic veterinarian to do what is best for your individual pet.

 Rawhide dog bones allow dogs to chew safely indoors without dirtying the floor or furniture.
 Rawhide dog bones exercise the jaw, stimulate saliva flow, and help keep the mouth healthy.
 Because rawhide does not dissolve in the intestines, make sure your pet doesn't swallow large hunks.
 Remove the rawhide once it is small enough that your pet might swallow it whole.